 Who: Solano Land Trust & Jepson Prairie Docents

-When: Saturdays and Sundays from 10am to noon, through the month of April and May 13th.
+When: Saturdays and Sundays from 10am to noon - dates and days to be determined.

 Where: Jepson Prairie Preserve, Intersection of Highway 113 and Cook Lane, 13 miles south of Dixon.
 Go straight at flashing light onto Cook Lane, gravel road.